 Investment banking facilitates various essential functions and services for its clients, playing a significant role in the financial sector.
 These functions include the following:

-• Capital Raising: Investment banks assist companies in raising capital by underwriting securities, such as stocks and bonds.
-They help structure the offering, determine pricing, and coordinate the issuance process to ensure a successful capital raising for the client.
+- Capital Raising: Investment banks assist companies in raising capital by underwriting securities, such as stocks and bonds.
+They help structure the offering, determine pricing, and coordinate the issuance process to ensure the client’s successful capital raising.

-• Mergers and Acquisitions (M&A): Investment banks facilitate M&A transactions.
-They conduct due diligence, analyze financial data, and help negotiate favorable client terms.
+- Mergers and Acquisitions (M&A): Investment banks facilitate M&A transactions.
+They conduct due diligence, analyze financial data, and help negotiate favourable client terms.
 Investment banks also assist in identifying potential buyers or sellers and structuring deals that maximize value.

-• Risk Management: Utilizing various hedging strategies, derivatives, and other risk management tools, investment banks assist clients in the management of their financial risks.
+- Risk Management: Investment banks utilize various hedging strategies, derivatives, and other risk management tools to assist clients in managing their financial risks.
 They offer guidance on mitigating exposure to market fluctuations, interest rate changes, and other potential risks.

 What is Commercial Banking?